o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    Alternatively, you can place the properties directly in this `.materialtype` file, without having to import another `.json` file.
 See **propertyLayout** in the [Material Type File Specification](/docs/atom-guide/look-dev/materials/material-type-file-spec/#propertylayout).
    {{< /note >}}

-Great, now that we have properties, let's use the properties in the code and view them.
+Great, now that you have included the properties, you can use the properties in the code and view them.
 1. Open `VegetationBending_ForwardPass.azsli` in a text editor.

-1. We can reference the x offset parameter by using `MaterialSrg::m_xOffset`.
+1. You can reference the x offset parameter by using `MaterialSrg::m_xOffset`.
 So,  replace `worldPosition.x += 5.0` with the following, and do the same for the y offset:

    ```
    worldPosition.x += MaterialSrg::m_xOffset;
    worldPosition.y += MaterialSrg::m_yOffset;
    ```
    {{< tip >}}
-   Recall that we defined the properties in the material SRG in `VegetationBending_Common.azsli`.
-That's how we are able to reference them with `MaterialSrg` here.
+   Recall that you defined the properties in the material SRG in `VegetationBending_Common.azsli`.
+That's how you can reference them with `MaterialSrg` here.
    {{< /tip >}}

 1. Repeat step 2 for the depth pass, `VegetationBending_DepthPass.azsli`.